How You Can Take Action

 We want breakfast and lunch to be free for all students

-- Clear all lunch debt from student accounts so meals are accessible to all students regardless of income
+• Clear all lunch debt from students accounts so meals are accessible to all students regardless of income

 Past Wins